-Welcome to the 15th installment of our highly popular mini-series where we take a song and dig deep into it’s origin story and how the song has grown live from tour to tour.
+Welcome to the 15th installment of our highly popular mini-series where we take a song and dig deep into its origin story and how the song has grown live from tour to tour.
 This episode is a biggie because we’re talking about Given To Fly – our first Yield song of the series.
 A staple of any setlist, memorable or standard, Given To Fly came into the game sounding like nothing that Pearl Jam had ever done before.
 Sure, In My Tree, Present Tense and maybe one or two Vitalogy songs had the patented soaring aspect that GTF thrives on, but Given To Fly was truly the first of its kind.
 A pop song with an edge that featured cathartic crowd participation moments.
-We’ll talk about how GTF not only evolved over time within the song’s pacing, and even pandering, but also how the band evolved around the song.
+We’ll talk about how GTF not only evolved over time within the song’s pacing, and even a little pandering, but also how the band evolved around the song.
 Once it became a fan favorite, the outlook of setlist construction and song utilization for tours moving forward were drastically changed.
 Why?
 FLY!
 Tune in to find out!
 Stay tuned to the end of the episode for a reveal of what the next Evolution episode we’re covering is going to be!
 Hint: think a little outside the box, but nothing too crazy.

 It’s Evolution Baaaaaybaaaaay!
 We’re excited to bring to you our 14th installment of the Evolution series as voted on by you the Patrons.
 This episode we’ll cover Hard To Imagine.
-The song has such a unique and humble beginning starting out as just a little Stone teaser noodle evolving into an improv that would later become a more polished version of the song.
+The song has such a unique and humble beginning, starting out as just a little Stone teaser noodle, evolving into an improv that would later become a more polished version of the song.
 Over the years Hard to Imagine had gone long spurts without being played, but it was also one of those ultimate chaser songs.
 We’ll get into the song’s elusiveness and why the band were reluctant to put it on 3 different albums, but also why they were finally able to accept it as being an incredible, euphoric track that elicits such a powerful emotional response.

 It’s time to emancipate!
 In our 10th installment of our live song evolution series we’ll discuss the 11th most played song in the band’s catalog – Rearviewmirror!
-We’ll talk about this song’s humble origins going from a little random jingle that Ed has in his pocket for some time to being Ed’s first major musical writing contribution to the band and it being a pivotal track for Vs. The live evolution is interesting because of course it all begins with Dave A (who infamously throws his sticks at the end of the recording) and shows some struggle in the very early stages before this song revs its engine and finds its power.
-We’ll talk in thorough detail about the Atlanta 94 and SNL versions that are among the best, the spacey and lengthy bridges that were started with Jack and polished by Matt and an absolutely epic version from Buenos Aires in 2005 that takes the song in so many different directions.
+We’ll talk about this song’s humble origins, going from a little random jingle that Ed has in his pocket for some time to being Ed’s first major musical writing contribution to the band, and it being a pivotal track for Vs. The live evolution is interesting, because of course it all begins with Dave A. (who infamously throws his sticks at the end of the recording) and shows some struggle in the very early stages before this song revs its engine and finds its power.
+We’ll talk in thorough detail about the Atlanta 94 and SNL versions that are among the best, the spacey and lengthy bridges that were started with Jack and polished by Matt, and an absolutely epic version from Buenos Aires in 2005 that takes the song in so many different directions.
 Don’t give thanks or apologize, just enjoy the episode!